clarencetw/cdk-lambda-layer-zip/API.md

 ### ZipLayer <a name="cdk-lambda-layer-zip.ZipLayer" id="cdklambdalayerzipziplayer"></a>

-An AWS Lambda layer that includes the zip.
+An AWS Lambda layer that includes the tar gzip 7z.

 #### Initializers <a name="cdk-lambda-layer-zip.ZipLayer.Initializer" id="cdklambdalayerzipziplayerinitializer"></a>